Where is the line between a healthy appetite and excessive hunger? How can you tell, and should you worry?

 Could it be just the food?
 Why indeed.
 If the food doesn’t provide sufficient levels of needed nutrients, your dog will keep eating until their body gets what it needs.
-Jasmine’s vet always used to point out that dogs will eat to the limiting ingredient.
-This could be a vitamin, a mineral or amino acids.
-The food your dog is eating might offer it at levels that are too low or not at all.
+Jasmine’s vet always pointed out that dogs eat to the limiting ingredient.
+This could be a vitamin, a mineral, or an amino acid.
+Your dog’s food might offer it at levels that are too low or not at all.

 Weight Loss, Brittle Fur, Starving All The Time … Beaner’s Story